 Brass, threaded insert to Caradco casement window operator is stripped?

-A quick learner from Foxboro, MA says:
+Quick Learner from Foxboro, MA

 Inner assembly (where handle connects to) came out when turning the handle to close the window.
 In trying to re-insert turning gear the threaded brass insert (see photo) will not engage.
 Either the threads on the brass insert are worn down (I'm hoping this is it)or the threads inside the casing housing are stripped.
 The initial threads on the brass casing do seem worn but are not gone entirely.
 My question is do you agree the brass insert is likely the problem and/or what is the replacement part I need?